AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 The previous sections presented the channel estimation explicitly in the \ac{DAFT} domain native to the \ac{AFDM}, considering fully doubly dispersive channels.
 However, in condition of low Doppler shift, the latter can be omitted, leading to $\mathbf{V}^{f_p} \approx \mathbf{I}_N$, and then $\mathbf{\Xi}^\mathrm{OFDM}$ is diagonal with elements $(\mathbf{\Xi}^\mathrm{OFDM})_{n,n} = \sum_{p=1}^{P} h_p e^{-2j\pi \frac{\ell_p n }{N}}$.

-Note that such conditions are the very channels usually assumed in \ac{OFDM} systems, and therefore previous estimation methods for \ac{OFDM} remain valid and are especially relevant if only the delay estimation is necessary.
-Indeed, it has been shown in \cite{savaux25_PHYCOM} that channel estimation can also be performed in the frequency domain using the special cases of \ac{AFDM} parameters described in \cite{Savaux_DFTAFDM}.
+Note that these conditions correspond to the channels usually assumed in \ac{OFDM} systems, so prior \ac{OFDM} estimation methods remain valid and are especially relevant when only delay estimation is required.
+It has been shown in \cite{savaux25_PHYCOM} that channel estimation can also be performed in the frequency domain using the special cases of \ac{AFDM} parameters described in \cite{Savaux_DFTAFDM}.

 In fact, suppose that $2N\lambda_1 \in \mathbb{Z}$ and $\frac{1}{2\lambda_1} \in \mathbb{Z}$, and that the pilot $\mathbf{x}$ in (\ref{eq:pilotsap}) is now expressed as $\mathbf{x} = [0,..,0,x_m^{\mathrm{(pil)}},0,..,0]^\mathsf{T}$.
 Then, the DFT of the \ac{AFDM} transmit signal $\mathbf{s}$ in (\ref{eq:AFDM_tx_vec}), given by